-The Fund structures the levels of credit risk it undertakes by placing limits on the amount of risk accepted in relation to a single borrower, groups of borrowers, industry and country segments.
+The Fund structures the levels of credit risk it undertakes by placing limits on the amount of risk The Fund structures the levels of credit risk it undertakes by placing limits on the amount of risk accepted in relation to a single borrower, groups of borrowers, industry and country segments.
 The Fund monitors its concentration of credit exposure so that no single borrower default will have a material impact on the Fund.
 These limits are implemented and monitored by the Group Credit Risk Management Unit through the Group Credit Policy Manual.
 In instances where it is strategically beneficial and adequately documented, the Fund would seek approval on an exception basis for variation to the approved limits from the Board of Directors.

-(a) Single borrower and borrower group exposure limits

-Limits established by regulatory authorities have been incorporated into the credit policies where concentration is restricted by limiting credit amounts to a percentage of the capital base.
-This is supported by a stringent reporting requirement and is further enhanced by policies requiring periodic reviews of all commercial credit relationships.
+Single borrower and borrower group exposure limits Limits established by regulatory authorities have been incorporated into the credit policies where concentration is restricted by limiting credit amounts to a percentage of the capital base.
+This is supported by a stringent reporting requirement and is further enhanced by policies requiring periodic review of all commercial credit relationships.